Cisco-Talos/cvdupdate/README.md

 The environment variable will take precedence over the nameserver config setting.

+Note:  Both options can be used to provide a comma-delimited list of nameservers to utilize for resolution.

 ### Using a proxy

 Depending on your type of proxy, you may be able to use CVD-Update with your proxy by running CVD-Update like this: